 Origins of the digital cadastre

-The digital cadastre parcel layer is produced and maintained by Land Information New Zealand (LINZ) and is a component of the digital cadastral dataset available from the LINZ Data service and third party resellers.
+The digital cadastre parcel layer is produced and maintained by Toitū Te Whenua and is a component of the digital cadastral dataset available from the LINZ Data Service and third party resellers.

-The parcel layer is a digital spatial model representation of the parcel boundaries defined by approved land transfer and survey plans lodged with LINZ.
+The parcel layer is a digital spatial model representation of the parcel boundaries defined by approved land transfer and survey plans lodged with Toitū Te Whenua.
 The digital cadastre is used by many organisations including government departments, local authorities and private sector organisations specialising in GIS and land information systems.

 Cadastral record maps

 Prior to the mid-1980s, cadastral record maps were the mechanism used to provide a seamless map of New Zealand’s land parcels.
-These hard copy maps were created at a variety of scales, which depended on the intensity of land use.
+These hard copy maps were created at a variety of scales depending on the intensity of land use.
 These scales ranged from approximately 1:400 in some urban areas to 1:50,000 in remote rural areas.

 As an example of the accuracy limitations of these cadastral record maps, a 1mm error on a 1:50,000 map corresponds to a 50m error in the plotted positions of the digital cadastre.